 This Plan is designed to provide you with retirement benefits.
 However, distributions are permitted if you die or become disabled.
 In addition, certain payments are permitted when you terminate employment for any other reason.
 The rules under which you can receive a distribution are described in this Article.
+You may also receive distributions while you are still employed with the Employer.
+(See Article VI entitled "Distributions Prior to Termination and Hardship Distributions" for a further explanation.)
 The rules regarding the payment of death benefits to your beneficiary are described in "Benefits and Distributions Upon Death."